What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 Studies have shown that meditation may increase nitric oxide levels, which widens blood vessels to allow better blood flow.

-This is because of meditation's effects on neuroplasticity.
-Over time, the practice can change your brain structure to make you less sensitive to pain.
+Meditation promotes neuroplasticity, so, over time, the practice can change your brain structure to make you less sensitive to pain.

-3 types of common meditation practice
+3 types of meditation that are commonly practiced

-While there are over a dozen styles of meditation, here are the three most common types.
+While there are over a dozen styles of meditation, here are the three most common types:

 1. Mindfulness meditation

-Mindfulness meditation is one of the most popular styles practiced in the western world.
+Mindfulness meditation is one of the most popular styles practiced in the Western world.
 The goal of mindfulness meditation is to increase your awareness of what you are sensing and feeling in the present moment.

 2. Breath awareness meditation